-Our Via Valais trail running tour project is 175+ km’s, 10,000+ meters of vertical gain, and if we have the juice, there’s a peak to climb each day as an add on.
+Our Via Valais trail running tour project is 225+ km’s, 14,000+ meters of vertical gain, and if we have the juice, there’s a peak to climb each day as an add on.
 We feel it’s just the right amount of not too much.
-While the distance and vert is similar to the Ultra Tour du Mont Blanc, which is done by an elite few in under 24 hours, we’ll do our tour in a relaxed 8 days, making tons of images while traveling through some of the Alps’ most beautiful terrain entirely on foot and carrying only what we need.
+While the distance and vert is a bit more than the Ultra Tour du Mont Blanc, which is done by an elite few in under 24 hours, we’ll do our tour in a relaxed 9 days, making tons of images while traveling through some of the Alps’ most beautiful terrain entirely on foot and carrying only what we need.
 What we carry is crucial, it has to be ultra light, and super efficient.
 Thankfully, we have the hut system, which provides the ability to actually run through the high Alps for days on end without the burden of pack weight.

 How the Swiss Huts Work

 Friends visiting from the US continually remind us of how much we’ve started to take the huts for granted.
 For first timers to the Alps, they’re blown away by what the huts offer.
 These aren’t lean to’s, or A-Frame shacks, they’re full blown mountain hotels, sometimes a hundred plus years old and quaint, other times ultra modern.
 Always comfortable.
 For hikers, climbers, ski tourers and trail runners, the huts provide meals, snacks, drinks and of course comfy beds.
 Learn to use them and they offer something else – freedom from carrying gear.
 Our Hut System page has more info.

 On the Via Valais, we’ll stay in five mountain huts.
 From these, we can purchase day food, eat breakfast and dinner, and of course spend the night in beds without having to carry sleeping bags.
 With all that provided, we only need to carry what we need for running, and for staying safe in the mountains, where, like always, things can go from fun in the sun to something more serious due to weather or injury.